 Ethics can be understood as doing right by one’s community.
-Unlike Morality, ethics is essentially the Golden Rule: “Do onto others as you would have them do unto you.”
-We believe the call of Government itself is to create a civil society, and therefore the law created in a democratic state create the framework of Ethics, but not the full extent.
+Unlike Morality, ethics is essentially the Golden Rule: “Do unto others as you would have them do unto you.”
+We believe the call of Government itself is to create a civil society, and therefore the law created in a democratic state creates the framework of Ethics, but not to the full extent.
 Ethics covers a wide range of values frequently discussed in Freemasonry, including tolerance, diversity, philanthropy, family, and community.

-The idea of ethics is something that should be at the forefront of our decision making, as we read the news, make business decisions or take any action that effects others.
+The idea of ethics is something that should be at the forefront of our decision-making as we read the news, make business decisions or take any action that affects others.
 Its study is more important today than ever.
-We now live in a world connected by digital technology, we’re experiencing a new form of citizenship, a digital citizenship, where our words written or spoken on social media can be published for the world to see.
+We now live in a world connected by digital technology and we’re experiencing a new form of citizenship, a digital citizenship, where our words written or spoken on social media can be published for the world to see.
 We know that some of our members have the technical power to do great good or great harm with little effort to turn their thoughts into reality.

 Freemasonry is fundamentally requires its members to believe in a higher power.
 We believe this requirement guarantees a sense of accountability for one’s actions.
 We do not define what the personal beliefs of its members must be, with regard to what that higher power is, or what this creating force’s methods were for the formation of the universe.
 Freemasonry teaches that there is some Supreme Being that is greater and more powerful than mankind.